FROM WILD MAN TO KING:

 With the wild man safely locked up, people could again go safely into the forest.
 Once more the king's rule extended over both forest and palace.
 Primary among a king's duties is the maintenance of order in his kingdom.
 By upholding good and suppressing evil, he makes it possible for his subjects to lead orderly lives.
-At the core of the patriarchal systems that have governed much of the world for most of recorded history stands the image of the good, wise, and just king who skillfully manages affairs to ensure that things will be as they "should be."
+At the core of the patriarchal systems that have governed much of the world for most of recorded history stands the archeyptal image of the good, wise, and just king who skillfully manages affairs to ensure that things are as they "should be."

-But the proper order of things is determined by those who rule, and the temptation to further one's own power is often impossible to resist.
+But the proper order of things is determined by those who rule, and the temptation to further one's own power is often difficult to resist.
 As human beings are not archetypes, no real person can possess the superhuman strength and wisdom expected of the ideal king.
 However a man intent on playing king can easily use his authority to put down all challenges to the illusion of his archetypal identity.
 The ideal order is turned upside down with the kingdom made to serve the king instead of king serving the kingdom.

 Like an absolute monarchy in which no challenge to the ruler's authority is tolerated, some families have room for only one "real man."
 To survive, a boy may find that he has hold himself back for fear of retaliation should he surpass his father.
 Unconscious apprehensions about a father's negative reaction to a son's success often continue to be very much alive, undermining a man's every attempt to realize his potential, long past the time when his father ceased to be an actual threat.